AXYS-Creative/essence/src/posts/podcast/episode-1-what-is-essentialism.md

 ---
-title_full: "Episode #1 - What is Essentialism?"
+title: "Episode #1 - What is Essentialism?"
 title_short: "What is Essentialism?"
 episode: "001"
 description: Tune in as we go over who we are and what essentialism offers for you.